 Connecting to a non-reputable network makes it difficult to know if hackers are active on the router.
 Hackers may be able to access and view your sensitive data.
 For a quick video on how your details can be accessed, watch the short video below:

-While this may all seem a little scary, there are ways you can stay safe when using public Wi-Fi
+While this may all seem a little scary, there are ways you can stay safe when using public Wi-Fi.
+Utilising a few simple processes to keep you safe, you can lower the risks of having your data stolen:

 Use HTTPS and SSL Whenever Possible: Regular web site connections over HTTP exchange lots of plain text over the wireless network you’re connected to, and someone with the right skills and bad intent can sniff out that traffic very easily.
 It’s not that big a deal when the text is some search terms you entered to find a video of a cat doing something silly, but it is a big deal when it’s the password to your email account.
-Using HTTPS (for visiting web sites) or enabling SSL (when using applications that access the internet, such as an email client) encrypts the data passed back and forth between your computer and the web server, keeping it away from prying eyes.
+Ensuring a site has HTTPS, for example when visiting websites, or enabling SSL, for example when using applications which require access to the internet, such as an email client, encrypts your data which is passed back and forth between your computer and the web server, keeping it safe from prying eyes.
+Most websites today are HTTPS and Google has integrated a ‘tick’ in their search results which tells you if the site is compliant or not with HTTPS.

 If you’d like to discuss the safety and security of the devices you connect to public Wi-Fi; contact Bean IT on 0121 667 8977 or email email@example.com